Home » Midwest CPA: Quality of Earnings Analysis

 Frequently Asked Questions

-We recommend that our clients budget 4 weeks for the quality of earnings analysis in due diligence.
+We recommend that our clients budget 4 weeks for the quality of earnings analysis in due diligence for mergers and acquisitions, including operational due diligence and due diligence audit reviews.

 The project is often completed in 2-3 weeks as long as the seller provides data and answers questions within a reasonable timeframe.